 Please see the bottom of our home page for more Frequently Asked Questions (FAQ).

-The Queensland Building Fire Safety Regulation 2008 includes specific requirements about the number of wireless interconnected photoelectric smoke alarms and their placement within a dwelling.
+The Queensland Building Fire Safety Regulations 2008 includes specific requirements about the number of wireless photoelectric interconnected smoke alarms and their placement within a dwelling.

 To make things simple we have summarised the legal requirements in easy-to-read language on this website.
 No confusing legal jargon here!